How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 • The SSH software is installed correctly.

-After establishing a connection to your server using SSH, there are additional steps to improve SSH security.
-Default values should always be changed; not changing them leaves a server vulnerable to attacks.
-Some of the suggestions require editing the SSH configuration file.
+After establishing an SSH connection, you need to take additional steps to improve SSH security.
+Leaving default values unchanged makes your server vulnerable to attacks.
+Some of the suggested steps require editing the SSH configuration file.

 Below is a list of practical steps to secure the SSH connection: